She was quite happy driving around in her bright pink car that had pink upholstery, pink carpet and even pink hub caps. She said it gave her a ‘buzz’.

-While most people would tend to shy away from a vehicle of this colour, their choice would probably be seen as dull and uninteresting to our ‘pink pussy cat”.
+While most people would tend to shy away from a vehicle of this colour, their car choice would probably be seen as dull and uninteresting to our ‘pink pussy cat”.

 As individuals, our choice of colours can say a lot for who we are, how we feel, or what we’re trying to say about ourselves.
-The outward going person will often choose to wear bright colours, while the quite inward types will prefer sombre, less contrasting colours in clothing.
+The outward going person will often choose to wear bright colours, while the quite, inward types, will prefer sombre, less contrasting colours in clothing.

 The day can be grey and yet we can be green with envy or black with rage.
 We read about the yellow peril, the red terrors, white tornados and if we’re into gardening, we are said to have green fingers.